Sixty Search Dropdown Menu

 What’s interesting now, is that in reading the texts, it felt like it was sitting right on the surface, right?
 The consideration of consuming propaganda, dissolving or resolving it, and then releasing it, I guess.
 It felt like a performance of what it means for a person that’s existing in this world, with also friends and lovers and intimacy.
 Right?
 How do we consume all of those parts?
 I think that’s where I was coming from with this conception of truths.

 SB: Media and politics are everywhere in my work.
-It’s like the mechanism, the tropes that make a speech, what makes. . . this or that.
-It’s very entrenched in my work.
-It’s definitely linked to a certain form of . . . illusion and disillusion, though.
-I might be bugged on the word truth and form, but there’s definitely some kind of illusion and artifice.
-I think the work makes us aware that propaganda comes from everywhere, not only political, but in media, family, like everywhere.
-It’s everywhere.
+I’m interested in the mechanisms, the tropes that shape a speech, what makes this or that—it’s very entrenched in what I do.
+It’s definitely connected to a certain kind of illusion and disillusion.
+I might be bugged on the word truth and false, but there’s definitely some kind of illusion and artifice.
+I think the work [from the show] makes us aware that propaganda.

 MB: I left feeling as if mediation and feigned intimacy in cinema work, here, as a liaison for a contemporary social posturing that always seems rather precarious.
 After seeing your exhibition and hearing whispered lines echoed by the actor presented to me, I couldn’t help but consider a parallel experience: Observing US citizens (myself included) become increasingly aware of the workings inside their government, due to their witnessing of its unraveling deeper into its specific fascism.
 In “Thousand Telephones,” pronouncing craft voids our capacity for belief, and there is something euphoric or refreshing about that.

 SB: Yeah, I love it.
-I think it’s the anchor of a lot of my work and my practice and that exhibition also.
+I think it’s the anchor of much of my work and practice, and of that exhibition as well.
 Again I’m going back to something very Brechtian, [you decide to choose] a position, [and then] you decide to show all of the tropes.

 MB: Absolutely.